The Private Enemy

 A cattle grid rattled in the distance.
 For a moment she stared transfixed at the letter, then she snatched the legal document from the desk, darted into the hall, slammed the bolt across the front door, shot upstairs and tipped the contents of a cash box and jewellery case into a bag.
 A car came up the gravel drive, stones pinging on metal.
 She pressed herself against the wall next to the open window of her bedroom.
 Footsteps crunched over to the house.
 The latch jiggled downstairs, and someone hammered on the knocker.
 She glanced at a pair of scissors on the dresser.

 The first edition paperback (ISBN 978-1-909440-05-0, 11pt font on cream paper, width 140mm, height 216mm, spine 32mm, published 30th September 2014) is now out of print.
 The second edition has a smaller font (10pt), smaller page size and is more compact.
-This has brought the print cost down, which in turn has brought down the retail price from £12 to £8.99.
+This has brought the print cost down, which in turn has brought down the retail price.
+Unfortunately print costs have skyrocketed since then, so the third edition is even more compact with groundwood paper.

 Events and Promotions